second

 Etymology 1

 From Middle English secunde, second, secound, secund, borrowed from Old French second, seond, from Latin secundus (following, next in order), from root of sequor (I follow), from Proto-Indo-European *sekʷ- (to follow).
-Doublet of secundo.
+Doublet of secund and secundo.
 Displaced native twoth and partially displaced native other (from Old English ōþer (other; next; second)).

 Alternative forms